What Are Relapse Triggers and How Can They Be Avoided?

 Don’t beat yourself up for falling back into old habits when triggers happen.
 Learn from the experience instead, then move forward one step at a time towards sobriety again, just like in recovery.

 The key is having support and knowing how to handle these things — working with an addiction counselor can prove invaluable to keeping you on the path to recovery.

-Zinnia Healing Can Help Identify the Common Warning Signs That Often Lead up to Relapse
+Zinnia Health Can Help Identify the Common Warning Signs That Often Lead up to Relapse

 The most critical element to remember when avoiding relapse triggers is that you are not alone on this recovery journey.
 There is always someone who has been on a similar journey to what you are going through.